 - Ensure that all students understand the range of career routes open to them and how to access information necessary to underpin informed choices

 - Make available face-to-face guidance to all Students from Year 8 onwards

 - Have strong links with employers who are able to contribute to Students’ education by raising their awareness and giving insights about the range of careers open to them

 - Have access to high-quality and up-to-date labour market intelligence (LMI) and information about all education and vocational education training routes pre- and post-16

-- Help young people develop competences to be able to transfer their knowledge and skills, be resilient and adaptable within changing sectors and economies
+- Help student develop competences to be able to transfer their knowledge and skills, be resilient and adaptable within changing sectors and economies

 - Work with parents to raise awareness about career routes and to challenge stereotypes